24th Biennial Schadt String Competition

 The Schadt String Competition is the biennial national solo string competition of the Allentown Symphony Orchestra.
 Begun in 1997 following a bequest to the Allentown Symphony Association from Edwin H. and Leigh W. Schadt, the competition alternates every other year between violin and cello.

 The First Prize includes a cash award of $12,000 and a solo concerto engagement with the Allentown Symphony Orchestra during the season following each competition.

-From left to right: Gabriel Martins (First Prize), Nathan Le (Second Prize) & Connor Kim (Third Prize) - Photography: Marco Calderon
+From left to right: Leonard Fu (First Prize), Shenae Anderson (Second Prize) & Russell Iceberg (Third Prize and Audience Favorite) - Photography: Marco Calderon

 The Story of the Competition

 Edwin H. Schadt (1910-1994) and Leigh W. Schadt (1904-1996) were two brothers who lived in Allentown all their lives.
 They were the sons of Mary and Henry Schadt, two Allentonians who ran a wholesale grocery business on Front Street in Allentown.
 Both Leigh and Edwin were born at home in the early 1900s.
 They lived at 1048 North 11th Street until moving to Luther Crest Retirement Community in the early 1990s.
 The two boys attended Lincoln School on Walnut Street, went on to prep school at Muhlenberg, and both graduated from the University of Pennsylvania Wharton School of Business in the 1920s.
 The Schadt brothers became successful Allentown businessmen and established Towne Auto Company on Linden Street.